Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition

-where $\lambda_3^{\rm SM} = m_h^2/(2 v_0)$.
-The HL-LHC is expected to constrain $\lambda_3$ within 40\% of the SM value at 68\% C.L.~\cite{Goertz:2013kp,Barger:2013jfa,Barr:2014sga}, providing an indirect collider probe of $\Lambda$ and leptogenesis.
-We present $\Delta \lambda_3 =(\lambda_3 - \lambda_3^{\rm SM})/ \lambda_3^{\rm SM}$ as a function of the cutoff scale $\Lambda$, in the range of our interest from FOEWPT and leptogenesis, as shown in Fig.~\ref{fig:Lambda-deltaLm-M1} (bottom panel), with the HL-LHC experimental reach at $1\sigma$, $2\sigma$, and $3\sigma$ indicated by the coloured shaded regions.
-Since, the value of $\Lambda$ is intricately connected to the $T_n$ playing significant role in realising low scale leptogenesis with a minimum mass of RHN $M_1^{\rm min}$ as shown in the upper panel of Fig.~\ref{fig:Lambda-deltaLm-M1}, this serves as an interesting future probe of the low scale leptogenesis, particularly for $\Lambda \gtrsim 625$ GeV (concluded from the vertical dashed line) or for RHN mass $\gtrsim \mathcal{O}(65)$ GeV, within $3\sigma$ detection prospects of $\lambda_3$.
+The lowest value of $\Lambda$ used in our analysis is 571.6 GeV which corresponds to $k_3=2.44$, which lies well within the current experimental bounds of $k_3$ as reported by the ATLAS and CMS collaborations.
+Analogously, the upper limit of $\Lambda$ ($810$ GeV) obtained in our framework results to $k_3 =1.72$ , hence falls within the allowed range.
+However, the HL-LHC is expected to constrain $\lambda_3$ within 40\% of the SM value at 68\% C.L.~\cite{Goertz:2013kp,Barger:2013jfa,Barr:2014sga}, providing an indirect collider probe of $\Lambda$ and leptogenesis.
+We present $\Delta \lambda_3 =(\lambda_3 - \lambda_3^{\rm SM})/ \lambda_3^{\rm SM}$ as a function of the cutoff scale $\Lambda$, in the range of our interest from FOEWPT and leptogenesis, as shown in Fig.~\ref{fig:Lambda-deltaLm-M1} (bottom panel), with the HL-LHC experimental reach at $1\sigma$, $2\sigma$, and $3\sigma$ indicated by the colored shaded regions.
+Since the value of $\Lambda$ is intricately connected to the $T_n$ playing significant role in realizing low scale leptogenesis with a minimum mass of RHN $M_1^{\rm min}$ as shown in the upper panel of Fig.~\ref{fig:Lambda-deltaLm-M1}, this serves as an interesting future probe of the low scale leptogenesis, particularly for $\Lambda \gtrsim 625$ GeV (concluded from the vertical dashed line) or for RHN mass $\gtrsim \mathcal{O}(84)$ GeV, within $3\sigma$ detection prospects of $\lambda_3$.
+Although the cutoff scale $\Lambda$ in our framework is relatively low, of order ${\cal O}$(600–800) GeV, this does not conflict with current collider constraints, as the new states (for the UV completion of the dimension-6 operator involved) can naturally be heavier than $\Lambda$ while remaining fully consistent with existing searches.